jushih/Credit-Risk-Prediction/README.md

 * Accuracy on test data: 0.760

-By using an ensemble method, the accuracy has improved 4% compared to the simple Decision Tree model.
+By using an ensemble method, the accuracy has improved 4% over the simple Decision Tree model.

 ### Feature Importance with Random Forest

 ![features](https://github.com/jushih/Credit-Risk-Prediction/blob/master/feature_importance.png)

 The most predictive features in modeling credit risk is Amount, Duration, Age, and Checking Account Status - None.
-The features selected by the simple Decision Tree model are among the top ten important features, giving confidence to the model.
+The features selected by the simple Decision Tree model are among the top ten important features, giving confidence to the baseline model.

 ## Advanced Decision Trees: Comparing Boosting-Based Algorithms